Cape Malay recipe for Sambals

 Method

 Soak the raisins and apricots overnight in the vinegar.
-The next morning add all the other ingredients and boil very slowly in a pot also look at, Collectible Pocket Watches on top of the stove, stirring all the time with a wooden look at, Greek Sculptures spoon.
+The next morning add all the other ingredients and boil very slowly in a pot have a look at, Venom VMX 450 Dirt Bike on top of the stove, stirring all the time with a wooden try, Commercial Cleaning Melbourne - Cleaning spoon.
 Continue cooking until the mixture is thick and it drips off the spoon very slowly.
-Pour into sterilized glass why not visit, Yoda Origami jars and seal.
+Pour into sterilized glass have a look at, Pottery Paint jars and seal.

 Ingredients for quince chutney